 - Cigarette smoking, other drug use, overeating, gambling, and sexual behavior, when repeated, may sensitize the brain’s dopamine response.

-- Excessive work and/or exercise increase adrenalin and possibly dopamine turnover—and, consequently, feelings of pleasure that can become additive.
+- Excessive work and/or exercise increase adrenalin and possibly dopamine turnover—and, consequently, feelings of pleasure that can become addictive.

 Over time, then, a new pattern of thought and behavior related to alcohol, drugs, or another pleasurable activity produces a withdrawal-like state, including cravings, irritability, and symptoms of anxiety and depression.
 In some cases, these symptoms of anxiety and depression can be severe and may require medical treatment.
 And in the longer term, the very structure of the brain and related functioning can be impaired.